drunkNH/AdventureGameDatabase/README.md

 where you must fill your credentials to the server as arguments
 # What does the program do?
-The C program runs three operations on the database.
+The C program runs tests on the database using three functions, using main to test the functions.

 ### printNumberOfThingsInRoom
 This prints the number of Things in a room.
 A thing is in a room if one of two conditions are met.
 If the thing IS NOT owned (indicated by a NULL ownermemberid and ownerrole), the thing is in initialroomid.
 If the thing IS owned, the thing is in the room where the owner currently is.